Handling audio

 Escoria takes care of the looping setting itself.
 Music is looped by default; sound effects are not.

-You can stop the currently-playing audio using the stop_snd ESC command.
+You can stop the currently-playing audio using the stop_snd ASHES command.
 It expects the global ID of the audio player as its only argument.

-If the audio player is not specified, _music is used as the default value.
+If no audio player is specified for stop_snd, _music is used as the default value.

 Voice support